 The Holochain suite consists of:

-- a service to manage running applications and provide persistence and networking
+- a runtime that manages running applications and provides persistence and networking

 - a software development kit (SDK) written for Rust developers

 - a set of tools for application development and testing